Top Travel Trends of 2019

 Sharing Economy: The sharing giants like Uber and Airbnb are not going anywhere any time soon.
 The sharing economy is estimated to grow from $14 billion in 2014 to $335 billion by 2025.
 Travel managers are now faced with how to manage a new generation of travelers that have grown up regularly using these services.
 These travelers are very comfortable calling for an Uber on a night out, so why not Uber from the airport instead of using a rental car?
 A good travel management partner can assist you in outlining a travel policy that takes these vendors and services into account, even leveraging solutions that can benefit the company, such as Uber for Business.
 Adelman has also gone one step further to remove traveler friction by integrating Uber Eats into our proprietary mobile app, Ava, allowing travelers to order meals right from the same application that they just used to manage trip information.
 Imagine arriving at your destination late at night and not needing to worry about what restaurants are open!

 Risk Management: For most large organizations, Duty of Care has been an integral part of the travel program for years.
 Recently, however, it has become a much bigger part of the travel conversation for mid-size and smaller companies.
 The increasing pressure for companies to consolidate globally has also put risk management at the center of travel policy decisions.
 Joining with the right partners in 2019 will make a real difference in your travelers’ experience and safety.
 Adelman doesn’t just focus on the macro level of risk management but also at the micro level.
 Our partnership through GeoSure allows us to integrate safety ratings into our proprietary mobile app, Ava.
 Categories include safety for women, LGBTQ, avoiding physical harm and much more, drilled down to the neighborhood level.
-This will arm your travelers with critical security knowledge, prior to booking a hotel.
+This will arm your travelers with critical security knowledge after booking a hotel.

 Self-Booking: While self-booking has been on our radar for quite some time, there weren’t many good options for handling it.
 Travel managers were faced with the arduous task of trying to reconcile these trips after the fact and could never recoup the lost opportunities in vendor negotiations.
 With mobile booking becoming easier and more available, travelers can enjoy more freedom in booking travel while spend is still captured.
 A good TMC can also provide you with the right resources and education to encourage your travelers in better booking habits.